 An old man's sin awaiting, in the bottom of the well,

-Shhh everyone be silent, tis a secret, none should tell.
+Shhh all lips should be silent, tis a secret, none should tell.

 Someone went a missing, but the searchers never found,

 cause everyone was looking for a grave beneath the ground.

 Then Mother Nature answered, with a two day pounding rain,